German draft doesn’t recommend AstraZeneca jab for over-65s

 AstraZeneca noted earlier this week that British regulators supported its use in the older age group despite lack of late-stage effectiveness data.
 The company pointed to earlier-stage data published in the journal Lancet in November “demonstrating that older adults showed strong immune responses to the vaccine, with 100% of older adults generating spike-specific antibodies after the second dose.”

-But questions remain about how well the vaccine protects older people.
+But questions have remained about how well the vaccine protects older people.
 Only 12% of participants in the AstraZeneca research were over 55 and they were enrolled later, so there hasn’t been enough time to see whether they get sick at a lower rate than those who didn’t get the vaccine.

+The company said after Thursday’s release of the German draft that “the latest analyses of clinical trial data for the AstraZeneca/Oxford COVID-19 vaccine support efficacy in the over 65 years age group.”
+It added that it awaits EMA’s decision.

 German Health Minister Jens Spahn stressed that the committee’s recommendation isn’t its final decision, and that will be made only after the vaccine is cleared for use.